-History: Founded as the first postgraduate college of aeronautics after the Second World War on the site of RAF Cranfield in 1946.
+History: Founded as the first postgraduate College of Aeronautics after the Second World War on the site of RAF Cranfield in 1946.
 Then became Cranfield Institute of Technology, achieving university status in 1969 and renamed Cranfield University in 1993.

 Address: Two sites: Cranfield in Bedfordshire, and the Cranfield Defence and Security School (formerly the Royal Military College of Science), at Shrivenham in Wiltshire.

-Prospectus: 01234 758 008 or visit the website here.
+Prospectus: 01234 758 008 or order a prospectus online here.

-UCAS code: Not part of UCAS.
+UCAS code: Post graduate university only, so not part of UCAS.

 What you need to know

 Teaching: Cranfield cannot take part in the National Student Survey because it does not have undergraduate students, but participates in the voluntary National Postgraduate Research Experience Survey.
-It’s School of Management is one of an elite group of business schools worldwide to hold triple EQUIS, AACSB and AMBA accreditation.
+Its School of Management is one of an elite group of business schools worldwide to hold triple EQUIS, AACSB and AMBA accreditation.

 Cheap to live there?
-About average at both campuses - private off-campus accommodation ranges from £60 to £90 per week.
+About average at both campuses - private off-campus accommodation ranges from £70 to £110 per week.

 The fun stuff

 Nightlife: Quiet on campus but close to Milton Keynes and Bedford.
 Both campuses have bars and social activities.